fulan233/cefr-lexical-sophistication/README.md

 # Fine-grained Sense-aware Lexical Sophistication Indices Based on the CEFR Levels of Word Senses

-This project releases the automatic analysis tool and the resources in the article:
+This project releases the automatic analysis tool proposed in the article:

 <em>Anonymous authors.
 Developing Fine-grained Sense-aware Lexical Sophistication Indices Based on the CEFR Levels of Word Senses.
 Under Review.</em>